So why month-to-month hosting plans?

 And if you decide to spring for the yearly payment plan upgrade, Kinsta offers one of the best deals on the market—giving you two full months of your web hosting for free.

 As recent blogging statistics highlight, more people are blogging than ever before.
 Flywheel has geared themselves primarily toward freelancers, agencies and more recently moving into medium to high-traffic bloggers & marketing teams.
+You can think of them as more indie-focused monthly hosting plans that still come with a high level of service and customer support.

 One unique feature about getting started with Flywheel, is that you can build your own demo site (free of charge) and take their web hosting platform for a 14-day spin without committing to any paid arrangement yet.
 This makes it a lot easier to test drive their monthly billed web hosting plans without the worry of getting locked into a hosting company you won’t be happy with.

-As of June 24, 2019 however, Flywheel has been acquired by the managed WordPress hosting giant, WP Engine (who’s monthly billed web hosting plans we’ll examine next).
+As of June 24, 2019 however, Flywheel was acquired by the managed WordPress hosting giant, WP Engine (who’s monthly billed web hosting plans we’ll examine next).
 Backed with over $290 Million in funding, WP Engine is now on track for an upcoming IPO, which will undoubtedly lead to more fundamental changes at both brands.
 Something to consider as you make your decision on a month-to-month hosting plan that’ll be right for you.

-Included in Flywheel’s Starter hosting plan is:
+Included in Flywheel’s Starter monthly hosting plan is:

 - 1 WordPress website install